 It is important to note that the specific types of bonds required may vary by state, so it is recommended to check with your state’s Department of Motor Vehicles or licensing agency to determine the requirements.

 Just like other surety bonds, the bond pricing for auto dealers depends on the state you live in, which determines the bond amount, and the premium rate, which is dependent on your financial statements, credit history, and any past claims that you may have regarding previous auto dealer bonds.
 Auto dealer bonds could cost anywhere from $350 - $1,000 depending on these factors.
 If you’re unsure of how much your bond will cost and want an estimate or exact pricing on your bond, give us a call.
 We’ve helped many prospective auto dealers—both retail and wholesale—obtain bonds quickly at industry low prices.
-Get started today with our three minute form.
+Our forms take three minute form.

 For retail auto dealers, new retail auto dealers (as opposed to used retail auto dealers) often get their bond at a lower premium rate than used dealers.
 Some states don't even need bonds from franchise/new auto dealers.